dharmelolar/chrome-DevTools/src/guide/README.md

 3. Right click on any part of a webpage and select `Inspect` to open devTools.

 ## Features Of the Chrome DevTools
-The chrome devTools contains diffferent features that make development easier for developers.The chrome devtools has different tabs that will be futher explained in this documentation :
+The chrome devtools contains diffferent features that make development easier for developers.The chrome devtools has different tabs that will be futher explained in this documentation :

 - Elements
 - Console